snieda/tsl2nano/tsl2.nano.autotest/readme.md

 * _BaseTest_        : base class for own unit tests providing expectations and textcomparisons (ignoring defined blocks of temporary text)
 * _TextComparison_  : provides text comparisons with ignoring of defined regular expression blocks

+### Constraints: What does it not

+Methods on instances with complex constructors or with complex parameters may not work.
+They will be filtered.

+If you have methods that return a value depending on a current system state, the results wont be stable and testable here.

+Examples:

+* your method returns the count of cached objects -> that will vary on each call
+* your method returns something dependent on current system time, memory usage or file system state

 ## Code Review

 The Test Creator (the class *AutoFunctionTest*) defines the features to be tested.
 Some properties like a *test name filter*, *test duplication* etc. can be set by system properties.